 The Metrics Engine REST API can be used to build custom dashboards and other applications for processing and viewing data.
-The API interface can be accessed using standard tools and charting packages, such as the Google Chart Tools.
+The API interface can be accessed using standard tools and charting packages.
 The Metrics Engine API is also easily accessed from a Web browser.